umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/index.md

 ### Customizing Post-Submission Behavior

-Whether displaying a message or redirecting, a developer can customize the page viewed after the form is submitted on the basis of presence of `TempData` variables.
+Whether displaying a message or redirecting, a developer can customize the page viewed after the form is submitted based on the presence of `TempData` variables.

 One variable with a key of `UmbracoFormSubmitted` has a value containing the Guid identifier for the submitted form.

-A second variable containt the Guid identifier of the record created from the form submission.
+A second variable contains the Guid identifier of the record created from the form submission.
 You can find this using the `Forms_Current_Record_id` key.

 In order to redirect to an external URL rather than a selected page on the Umbraco website, you will need to use a [custom workflow](../../Developer/Extending/Adding-a-Workflowtype.md).
 Within this workflow you can set the required redirect URL on the `HttpContext.Items` dictionary using the key `FormsRedirectAfterFormSubmitUrl` (defined in the constant `Umbraco.Forms.Core.Constants.ItemKeys.RedirectAfterFormSubmitUrl`).
 This feature is available from versions 8.13 and 10.1.